 All relevant data, policies, and programs will be compiled to offer a roadmap to meet future goals.

-During this stage, a business can see where it has already made great strides and what steps to take moving forward.
+During this stage, a business can see where it has made great strides and what steps to take moving forward.

 See Related: Important Pros and Cons of Electric Vehicles